ShozabAbidi10/FaceDetection_Unity/README.md

-# FaceDetectionUnityOpenCV-
-Face Detection Project in Unity using OpenCV
+# Real-Time Face Detection in Hololens2 using OpenCV for Unity Library